meetbryce/unify/docs/INFORMATION_SCHEMA.md

 ## Implementation

-The information schema is maintained by SQLAlchemy classes that are configured
+The information schema is maintained by SQLAlchemy classes that are configured to use the active tenant's schema.